FabianIDE/sports-wheelchair-project/COMPONENTS.md

 *Connected to*

-ARDUINO MEGA (Physical, wires)
+1. ARDUINO MEGA (Physical, wires)
-   POWERBANK (Physical, Micro USB)
+1. POWERBANK (Physical, Micro USB)

 ##### LED RING

 *Location*

-The back of wheelchair backseat
+The back of the wheelchair backseat.

 *Connected to*

-ARDUINO MEGA (Physical, wires)
+1. ARDUINO MEGA (Physical, wires)

 ##### BNO055 IMU x2

 *Location*

-The center turning point of the wheelchair
+The center turning point of the wheelchair.

 *Location*

-The center turning point of the right wheel
+The center turning point of the right wheel.

 *Connected to*

-ARDUINO MEGA (Physical, wires)
+1. ARDUINO MEGA (Physical, wires)
-ADAFRUIT FEATHER (Physical, wires)
+1. ADAFRUIT FEATHER (Physical, wires)

 ##### HEARTRATE MONITOR WRISTBAND (MIO LINK)